aidan-fitz/MysteryDungeon/README.md

 - **2015-06-11** Aidan implemented random generation of creatures but it is buggy
 - **2015-06-12** Ethan fixed Aidan's changes so now all creatures spawn randomly and added a temporary and crappy start screen.
 - **2015-06-13** Aidan cleaned up the code a little, added stairs + text saying what floor you're on.
 Ethan added hearts to combat screen and cleaned up code so enemy movement and initiation of combat works correctly.
 - **2015-06-14** Aidan added the multiple floors code (stairs callback) and made the hero put in a random position each time it goes to a new floor.
 Also brought back the other maps.
 Also consolidated all the image objects into one class (`SpriteSet`) to use less memory and make access easier.
+Also added soundtracks.
 Ethan added creature combat and it works correctly, fixed all non-combat screens, and did a whole ton of misc. changes to make the game work.
+Also added a title and game over image.